samsonweiner/CNAsim/README.md

    `-T, --tree-path` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Users may use a precomputed cell lineage tree by selecting option 2 as the tree type (see below).
 Specifies the path to the tree in newick format.

-   `-r, --reference` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The path to the input reference genome.
+   `-r1, --reference` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Path to input reference genome as the primary haplotype in fasta format.
+Will be duplicated as both haplotypes if an alternate is not provided.
 Required if run in seq mode.

+   `-r2, --alt-reference` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Path to an alternate reference genome to be used as a secondary haplotype, also in fasta format.

    `-P, --num-processors` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The number of processors to use for generating sequencing reads in parallel.
 Does not affect the generation of CNPs.
 Default: 1